888-767-4485 | admissions@bgbschoolofcareers.com

 We're here to help you every step of the way!
 Your satisfaction is our top priority.
 Feel free to reach out to us anytime, and we'll ensure all your needs are met promptly and effectively.
 Whether you have questions, need assistance, or seek guidance, we're dedicated to providing you with the support you deserve.

-Black Girl Beauty Apprenticeship Programs
+Black Girl Beauty "RISE UP" Apprentice Programs

 Copyright © 2021 The Black Girl Beauty Brand - All Rights Reserved.